 Power:

-The island has 24-hour electric power supplied by the local grid and supplemented by onsite generators.
+The island operates on 220 – 240V AC power, supplied 24 hours a day by the local grid and supplemented by on-site generators.
 While short outages are still relatively common, backup generators typically restore power within a minute or two.

 Laundry: